mcky/mcky.github.io/index.md

 ## About

-I'm a London based developer, specialising in front-end, with full-stack, product and hardware experience.
-I've got a keen interest in UX, rapid prototyping and creative uses of technology.
+I'm a London based web developer, specialising in front-end, with full-stack, product and hardware experience, usually working between the fast-paced worlds of agencies and product startups.
+I'm happiest writing clean, functional code powering seamless user experiences.

-I work mostly with startups and agencies and produce my best work when collaborating closely with designers and back-end developers, ideally with some input in product design/direction.

-My preferred technologies are React, Node and sass, but I've got experience integrating with Django/Rails apps and prototyping in Swift, Arduino and Python.
-Recently I've been aiming to improve my functional programming skills and trying to practice component/style-guide driven design and development.
+These days I'm usually writing React (+ redux etc) or node commercially, but I've got experience integrating with and prototyping in wide range of stacks/languages.

 ## Contact